 The availability of material for outward loans from the National Library’s collection for the purpose of exhibition is at the Library’s discretion and dependent on the following:

-- Period of notice given for the processing of the loan request.
+- the period of notice given to the Library for the processing of the request

 Loan fees and costs for outward loans